 The failure mode built into every coated sheet

-Coated steel arrives sealed on both faces, but each sheet is cut to length, and the cut leaves bare steel along the edge.
-On the roof those edges gather at the sheet ends, the side laps and the gutter line, where rain settles and is slow to run off.
-The bare steel rusts, and the rust then advances back under the factory coating, peeling it away as it goes.
-The protection held everywhere except the cut, which is why a Preston roof can sit sound for the best part of two decades and then show corrosion along nearly every sheet end at once.
+Coated steel sheets arrive on site sealed on both sides, but every single one gets cut to length.
+That cut leaves bare steel along the edge.
+On the roof, those bare edges bunch up at the sheet ends, the side laps, and especially along the gutter line.
+Rain collects there and doesn’t run off quickly.
+That bare steel rusts, and the rust then creeps back under the factory coating, peeling it away as it goes.
+The coating holds up everywhere else, but that cut edge is the problem.
+That’s why a roof in Preston can look sound for twenty years, then suddenly show corrosion on nearly every sheet end all at once.

 Rain, and why spread is the danger

-The North West is not short of rain, and that is the engine behind the spread.
-Moisture is drawn into the lap by capillary action and cannot dry, so the corrosion front keeps moving inward, the coating delaminates ahead of it, and the steel thins until the sheet ends perforate.
-Shallow pitches that pond water, gutters clogged with debris pressing damp against the edges, and repeated winter freeze-thaw all keep the process running.
-Left alone, water starts entering the building along the line of every lap.
+Up here in the North West, we’re not short of rain, and that’s exactly what drives this corrosion.
+Water gets sucked into the lap by capillary action and then it can’t dry out.
+So, the rust keeps moving inwards, the coating keeps delaminating in front of it, and the steel gets thinner until the sheet ends start to perforate.
+Low-pitched roofs that pond water, gutters choked with leaves and muck pressing damp against the edges, and repeated freeze-thaw cycles in winter all keep the rot going.
+Leave it alone long enough, and water will start coming into your building along every single lap line.

 Early treatment versus late replacement

-Treated early, the work is contained and the building keeps running.
-The corroded edges are cleaned back to sound steel, primed with a corrosion inhibitor and sealed along the laps and gutter runs with a flexible coating that flexes with the roof.
-The existing sheets keep their remaining life.
-Treated late, the only route is replacing sheets, with all the disruption that brings to a working unit.
-The distance between those two outcomes is the whole reason to deal with it now.
-Signs worth a look:
+Catch it early, and the work is contained, your building keeps ticking over.
+We clean the corroded edges right back to sound steel, prime them with a proper corrosion inhibitor, and then seal the laps and gutter runs with a flexible coating that moves with the roof.
+The existing sheets get to live out their natural life.
+Leave it too late, and you’re looking at replacing sheets, which brings all sorts of disruption to a working unit.
+The difference between those two outcomes is exactly why you should deal with it now.
+Here’s what to look for:

-- Rust staining along the gutter edge and down the cladding
+- Rust streaks along the gutter edge and running down the cladding.

-- Coating bubbling or peeling at the sheet overlaps
+- The coating bubbling or peeling where the sheets overlap.

-- Gutters holding water or filled with rust and debris
+- Gutters holding standing water, or packed full of rust and debris.

-- Damp patches inside tracking the fixing lines after rain
+- Damp patches inside, tracking the line of the fixings after it’s rained.

 When the honest answer is replacement

-We will not coat steel that is past saving.
-If sheets have already perforated, if corrosion has reached deep into the laps across large areas, or if the coating is breaking down across the whole sheet face and not just the edges, an edge treatment is wasted money.
-For roofs in that state around Preston, the honest options are sheet replacement or over-roofing, and we will say so after the survey rather than sell a coating that cannot hold.
+We won’t just coat steel that’s beyond saving.
+If the sheets have already perforated, if the corrosion has eaten deep into the laps over big areas, or if the factory coating is failing across the whole sheet face, not just the edges, then an edge treatment is money wasted.
+For roofs around Preston in that kind of state, the honest options are either sheet replacement or over-roofing.
+We’ll tell you that straight after the survey, rather than trying to sell you a coating that can’t possibly hold.
 A straight answer now saves you a wasted spend later.

 One visit, edges and roof together

-Every job opens with a proper roof survey, the laps, edges, gutters, fixings and coating photographed and reported so the scope rests on evidence.
-Where the factory finish is chalking and tired across the whole roof, it usually pays to treat the cut edges and apply a full roof coating in a single visit, sharing one set of access costs for one finished roof.
-We are based in the South East and work across England, with Preston and the wider Lancashire area well within our normal range.
-Send the building details and we will arrange the survey.
+Every job starts with a proper roof survey.
+We photograph and report on the laps, edges, gutters, fixings, and the coating itself, so the scope of work is based on what we actually see.
+If the factory finish is looking tired and chalking across the whole roof, it usually makes sense to treat the cut edge corrosion and put a full roof coating on in one go.
+You pay one set of access costs for one finished roof.
+We’re based in the South East but we work all over the UK, and Preston and the wider Lancashire area are well within our usual stomping ground.
+Send over the building details and we’ll get the survey booked in.